gyzod/ocpp2mqtt/README.md

-as an exemple, here is a change_availability command :
+as an exemple, here is a change_availability command to change the charger's availability:

 ```
 {